Looping Through Lists

-Pop is a function instead of a script step, we can use it right inside other expressions, so we can simplify our loop even more:
+Instead of using `GetValue` to get the first item in the list, and then removing it later, we do it all in one step using `Pop`.
+In fact, since `Pop` is a *function* instead of a script step, we can use it right inside other expressions, so we can simplify our loop even more:

 # *set other fields, do more with $name, or whatever*

 This time, we get the value, remove it from the variable, and put it in the field all in one step.
 As a function, `Pop` can be used in other places too, like inside larger expressions: